-The Secret Rose, for 100 electric guitars, electric bass and drums, requires only three rehearsals, culmination in a performance.
+A Secret Rose, for 100 electric guitars, electric bass and drums, requires only three rehearsals, with culmination in a performance.

 Chatham spent most of the 90s working with trumpet, releasing works on labels as diverse as Ninja Tune, The Wire Editions and Virgin Records.
 After taking a nearly 10-year trumpet hiatus, Chatham has been developing a completely new approach to his brass work with collaborations, improvised and compositional pieces.